Homepage

 Three things you didn't know about the Tower of Freedom in Miami

-Old photos of "the Cuba that has slipped away from us"
+Old photos of "the Cuba that left us"

 On a day like today, Luis Casas Romero made the first radio transmission in Cuba

-On a day like today in 1860, the Ayuntamiento of Havana authorized the subdivision of the Corinto neighborhood, now known as Marianao
+On a day like today in 1860, the Havana City Council authorized the subdivision of the Corinto neighborhood, now known as Marianao

 Enrique Díaz Quesada: pioneer of Cuban cinema

-The Time of the Mameyes: the legacy of a phrase that withstands the test of time
+The Time of the Mameyes: the Legacy of a Phrase that Endures Through the Passage of Time

 The Luxurious Dupont Mansion in Varadero: History and Legacy